Airport line, Perth: Tunnelling

-In September 2018, a leak developed during the construction of a cross passage between the two tunnels which caused a sinkhole underneath Dundas Road, about 200 m north Forrestfield station.
+To construct the twelve cross passages, jet grouting and ground freezing were used to stabilise the soil and prevent groundwater inflow.
+Jet grouting was used for the majority of the cross passages and ground freezing was used for the three cross passages within the airport's airside, where surface access was not possible.
+For the three cross passages located in the Osborne formation—a formation of soft rock—no ground treatment was needed.
+In September 2018, a leak developed during the construction of the first cross passage, which caused a sinkhole underneath Dundas Road, about 200 m north of the Forrestfield construction site.
 Groundwater and silt flowed into one of the tunnels, causing flooding in the tunnel.
-The two TBMs stopped work until the cross passage was repaired.
-Dundas Road was also closed.
+Each TBM stopped work until the cross passage was repaired, and Dundas Road was closed to traffic.
 The final report on the incident said that the pressure of the groundwater damaged a 26 m section of tunnel by causing "permanent localised distortion to the tunnel shape and movement of the segments which make up the tunnel lining".
 As a temporary measure, steel frames were put up to support the tunnel while a permanent fix was designed.
 The chosen permanent solution was for spheroidal graphite iron rings to be placed inside the damaged tunnel area to brace it.
-On 18 December 2018, state Transport Minister Rita Saffioti announced that the opening of the Forrestfield–Airport Link had been delayed by one year to 2021 due to the sinkhole, as well as the TBMs moving slower than expected and an increased rate of safety stoppages.
+In December 2018, state Transport Minister Rita Saffioti announced that the opening of the Forrestfield–Airport Link had been delayed by one year to 2021 due to the sinkhole, as well as the TBMs moving slower than expected and an increased rate of safety stoppages.

-On 18 January 2019, the screw conveyor, which moves excavated soil away from the TBM face, was damaged on TBM Grace, which caused the machine to be shut off.
-TBM Sandy was shut down as well and hairline cracks were soon found during an inspection of its screw conveyor.

-TBM Grace reached Redcliffe station on 9 May 2019.
-After several weeks for maintenance, the TBM left the station bound for Bayswater on 14 June.
-TBM Sandy reached the station on 6 July and left the station in early August 2019.
-In October 2019, TBM Grace reached the Swan River.